Retro Media Storage Tips

 Vinyl album and Laserdisc covers are more vulnerable.
 The cardboard used for these covers is more fragile and easily damaged.
 Museums that archive vinyl records and laserdiscs, with their covers still on, use protective sleeves to keep them in good condition.

-How to Store Video and Cassette Tapes
+How to Store VHS and Cassette Tapes

 The National Archives recommends avoiding storage of video and cassette tapes in places with unregulated temperatures such as an attic or a garage.
 The best place to store these tapes is in a climate-controlled environment that never gets too hot or too cold and maintains modest humidity.